stefanogrillo/Data-Analyst---Epicode/Week 3/SQL Appunti.md

 __GROUP BY__ (data by common element), __ORDER BY__ (__DESC/ASC__ order of view), __HAVING__ (same as WHERE but for the following operations), __COUNT(), SUM(), AVG(), MAX(), MIN()__

 ### JOINS
-- __INNER JOIN__: only common elements between group A and group B. Not corresponding elements are excluded
+- __INNER JOIN__: only matching values between table A and table B. Not corresponding elements are excluded
-- __LEFT OUTER JOIN__: all elements from group A (if at left) and common elements from group B. Not corresponding left elements are filled with "null"
+- __LEFT OUTER JOIN__: all values from table A (if at left) and matching values from table B. Not corresponding left values are filled with "null"
-- __RIGHT OUTER JOIN__: as above, but for right group B (if at right).
-Not corresponding right elements are filled with "null"
+- __RIGHT OUTER JOIN__: as above, but for right table B (if at right).
+Not corresponding right values are filled with "null"
-- __FULL OUTER JOIN__: all elements from group A and group B. Not corresponding elements are filled with "null"
+- __FULL OUTER JOIN__: all values from group A and group B. Not matching values are filled with "null"

 ## Data
 | __What Data is shown?__ | __Left__ | __Matching__ | __Right__ | __Unmatching Data from Left__ | __Unmatching Data from Right__ |